CLIENT CONFIDENCES - Legal Services attorney may not reveal client confidences or secrets to auditors from Legal Services Corporation.

 A typical file could contain attorney's work product, including memoranda reflecting trial strategy and tactics in matters involving litigation or proposed litigation.
 On occasion, the local agency does or may represent clients in claims or suits against governmental agencies, including the federally funded corporation referred to herein.

-The basic question is whether the local agency and/or its staff lawyers would violate the Code of Professional Responsibility by opening files for inspection as discussed above.
+The basic question is whether the local agency and/or its staff lawyers would violate the Mississippi Rules of Professional Conduct by opening files for inspection as discussed above.